Do you have an idea for a product or service you want to create, but lack the capital to get it off the ground?

-Your crowdfunding backers are a great source for product feedback.
+Your reward based crowdfunding backers are a great source for product feedback.
 With each of the projects I have run or advised on Kickstarter, the final product has been strongly improved through this type of feedback.

 If you do it right, many of these people become passionate about the product and want to help however they can to make it the best possible.